 This bundle of gel pens allows you to save a little on what these four separate packs of three would cost if you bought them separately.
 You also get two different thicknesses which can be useful for adding more variety to card designs, doodles and illustrations.

 The best Cricut Joy pens for drama

 If you want to write on dark paper or card, the Cricut Joy Metallic Markers show up wonderfully well, offering chances to create dramatic contrasts with shiny types.
 These have Cricut's 1.0 marker tip, so they're not suitable for small type, but they look great written large on cards, flyers or event invitations.

-Cricut Joy Infusible Ink Pens are a great addition to Cricut’s accessories, as we mentioned in our selection for the best Cricut pens for the Maker and Explore machines, Cricut has developed a range of Infusible Inks pens designed for printing onto textiles using the Cricut EasyPress (another heat press should do the job too).
+Cricut Joy Infusible Ink Pens are a great addition to Cricut’s accessories, as we mentioned in our selection for the best Cricut pens for the Maker and Explore machines, Cricut has developed a range of Infusible Inks pens designed for printing onto textiles using the Cricut EasyPress.

-The choices of colours they've included is a little unconventional and despite the wide range, you might find you don't have the colour you want, for example, there are several pastel shades but no real green or purple.
-All in all, it's a great value set when you consider that official Cricut Joy pens only come in packs of three.
+With this set you not only get 33 colours, but each pen also comes in two thicknesses due to the dual-end design.
+The colours included are unconventional and despite the wide range, you might find you don't have the colour you want, for example, there are several pastel shades but no real green or purple.

 Cricut pens: frequent questions